Vilna Shul: History

 The front of the Hill has always been filled with stately homes and faces the Boston Common.
 The back of the Hill was the early residence of Boston's black community and, later, of a series of immigrant communities.
 In the first half of the 20th century, there were dozens of immigrant synagogues in this area and over 50 in the city of Boston proper.
 By the 1980s, the Jewish community had almost entirely left the neighborhood and the building was all but abandoned.
 An argument broke about whether the synagogue should be sold and the proceeds given to another congregation, turned into a community center for the residents of the neighborhood, or preserved as a monument or museum to the immigrant generations of Jews.

 Designed by Boston architect Max Kalman, (Note: misprinted as David Kalman) the synagogue is not noted for its architecture, according to Stanley Smith, then executive director of Historic Boston Inc., a nonprofit group that recommended preserving the old synagogue:

+It's not high style, not one of the great monuments of architecture that you would travel miles to see.
+It's like many of the early meetinghouses and churches that are highly representative of the immigrants who built them.